wpilibsuite/sysid/README.md

 1. Extract the files from the downloaded zip file.
 2. Extract the files from the zip file located in the root of the extracted folder.
-3. Open the folder named after your operating system (ex: linux, windows, macOS).
+3. Open the folder named after your operating system (ex: Linux, Windows, macOS).
 4. Open the folder named for your architecture.
 5. Run the executable named `sysid`.